 In the wake of the 2020 protests surrounding racial justice in the US and Canada, the University of Alberta decided to add to the conversation in a positive way by making its course on Indigenous Cultures free to the public.

 The course is described as: Indigenous Canada is a 12-lesson Massive Open Online Course (MOOC) from the Faculty of Native Studies that explores the different histories and contemporary perspectives of Indigenous Peoples living in Canada.
 From an Indigenous perspective, this course explores complex experiences Indigenous Peoples face today from a historical and critical perspective highlighting national and local Indigenous-settler relations.
 Topics for the 12 lessons include the fur trade and other exchange relationships, land claims and environmental impacts, legal systems and rights, political conflicts and alliances, Indigenous political activism, and contemporary Indigenous life, art and its expressions.

 One of the best and most direct ways to support Indigenous Peoples is by supporting their work.
 This is especially easy in Toronto where we are surrounded by a wealth of Indigenous talent.
-You can take a tour of the AGO to explore the work of Kent Monkman; you can stop at PowWow Cafe in Kensington for a snack; you can shop Sḵwálwen Botanicals, Indigo Arrows, and Beam Paints here at Scout or browse the work of many other Indigenous makers at Andpva, a new Indigenous handmade market in Leslieville; and consider stopping at Tea N Bannock in Leslieville for dinner.
+You can take a tour of the AGO to explore the work of Kent Monkman; you can stop at PowWow Cafe in Kensington for a snack; you can shop Sḵwálwen Botanicals, Indigo Arrows, and Beam Paints here at Scout or browse the work of many other Indigenous makers at Aaniin an Indigenous owned store in Stackt market featuring 35+ Indigenous makers; and then perhaps consider stopping at Tea N Bannock in Leslieville for dinner.

 There are lots of options and resources out there to discover Indigenous owned businesses near you.
 Some of our other recommendations can be found here.